-This is the way all the hemstitchwear sold in the stores.
-Several rows Neither children nor adults should of this hemstitching, with clusters of easily.
+This is the way all the hemstitching is done on the handsome underwear sold in the stores.
+Several rows of this hemstitching, with clusters of tiny tucks between, make nice finishes for underwear, and launders easily.
 Sheets, pillowslips, handkerchiefs, and, in fact, anything with a straight edge can be ornamented in this way.
 Colored muslins, and other cotton and silk goods may be made up with this openwork stitching-the width of the openwork to be determined by the looseness of the tension.